 The NavyBaby Way

 The past decades have seen many shifts in what our society see as play and in turn the vast amount of toys that are accessible to parents to purchase.
 Sometimes as parents we feel overwhelmed, people telling us this, others saying that.
 There is guilt and expectations and fads and pressure, all that make us second guess ourselves and at the end of the day we just want to give our babies the best start to life and see them happy and thriving.
 We started here.
-We thought, lets strip it back and go back to basics, what children truly need?
+We thought, lets strip it back and go back to basics, what do children truly need?
 If we took away the plastic, the over stimulation, the dependence on toy entertainment, what is at the heart of it all?
 What is play and what types of play provide greater outcomes for our children?

 We developed a strong passion for not only how young children play but what items foster opportunities and reflect the potential of mind.
 We began to see the significant connection between open ended items and enabling a baby to discover or learn something for themselves.
 In particular we wanted to focus on real world items to ensure children were playing with lots of different textures and materials.
 A full sensory experience where children were exposed to a variety of weights, shapes, sizes, feelings, smells, temperatures (instead of the same plastic feeling).

 From here the NavyBaby vision was born.